Unicon/wso2-static-attributes-injector/README.md

 WSO2 Static Attributes Injector
 ===============================

-The WSO2 Static Attributes Injector supports a short coming in WSO2 Identity Server (IS) in that it can't support hardcoded (i.e. static) attributes that can apply to all users.
+The WSO2 Static Attributes Injector supports a short coming in WSO2 Identity Server (IS)/Ellucian Identity Services (EIS) in that it can't support hardcoded (i.e. static) attributes/claims that apply to all users.
+It also supports writing Groovy scripts that can manipulate the claims as they are retrieved from Active Directory (AD) and stored in the user's claims "bag".
 This plugin allows an IS server admin to specify user properties (attributes) and values that will be applied to all users.
-This can be handy when a service provider needs organization specific information.
+This can be handy when a service provider needs organization specific information or dynamically generated/calculated information.

 > This plugin is designed to work with WSO2 Identity Server 4.2/Ellucian Identity Service 1.1.